2017 Puebla earthquake: Casualties

 Nine days after the earthquake, at least 361 people had been reported killed.
 At least 74 people were killed in the state of Morelos, 220 in Mexico City, 45 in Puebla, 13 in the State of Mexico, 6 in the state of Guerrero and one in the state of Oaxaca.
 In Mexico City, the bodies of 26 students and four instructors were pulled from the rubble of the Enrique C. Rébsamen school; 30 students and 8 adults were still unaccounted for as of the evening of 19 September.
 The Mexico City campus of the Monterrey Institute of Technology and Higher Education suffered damage, with at least 5 people killed and 40 injured.

-More than 6,000 people had been reported injured by the day after the earthquake, with more than 300 confirmed dead as Mexico earthquake rescue efforts continued.
+More than 6,000 people had been reported injured by the day after the earthquake, with more than 300 confirmed dead as rescue efforts continued.

 On 1 October the number of people known to have been killed was stated to be 361, with more than 4,500 injured.
 By place, 220 were killed in Mexico City, 74 in the state of Morelos, 45 in Puebla, 15 in Mexico State, six in Guerrero, and one in Oaxaca.

 An investigation published in October 2017 revealed that since 2012 there had been over 6,000 complaints about construction violations in Mexico City, with no public record of how many were followed up.
 Many of the buildings complained about collapsed in the 19 September earthquake.
 After the earthquake the Urban Development and Housing Secretariat (Seduvi) did not respond to requests for information on responses to complaints.
 Local activists called the construction system totally corrupt, and said that some developers circumvent building regulations, and city authorities frequently ignore complaints.
-Mónica García Villegas, the owner of Colegio Rébsamen in Mexico City where 26 people including 19 children died when the building collapsed, was found guilty on September 17, 2020 of "culpable homicide" for ignoring safety regulations.
+Mónica García Villegas, the owner of Colegio Rébsamen in Mexico City where 26 people including 19 children died when the building collapsed, was found guilty on 17 September 2020 of "culpable homicide" for ignoring safety regulations.
 The Mexico City prosecutor (FGJ-CdMx) asked for 57 years of prison.

 The casualties included eight foreigners, including four Taiwanese women, a Korean man, a Spanish man, a Panamanian woman and an Argentine man.
 The actress Cecilia Suárez was injured while filming The House of Flowers in Condesa, Mexico City.
+Another famous fatality of the earthquake was Adela Peralta Leppe, Mexico's first female clown.
+Trapped under rubble for 30 hours after her building collapsed on her, Peralta died months later due to complications.